-It has nothing to do with how long you’ve been a Christian—I hate to break it to you but spiritual growth has nothing to do with how long you’ve been a part of the body of Christ.
-Someone who has been in the church thirty years can still be a spiritual baby, while a new convert experiences strides in their faith.
+It has nothing to do with how long you’ve been a Christian—I hate to break it to you, but spiritual growth has nothing to do with how long you’ve been a part of the body of Christ.
+Someone who has been in the church thirty years can still be a spiritual baby, while a new convert experience strides in their faith.
 Spiritual growth has a lot to do with the amount of time and level of effort we are willing to put into it.

 Importance of Spiritual Growth

-The last words spoken by Jesus before His ascension were: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age (Matthew 28:19-20).”
+The last words spoken by Jesus before His ascension were: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age (Matthew 28:19-20 NKJV).”

 A sure sign of spiritual growth is the willingness to share one’s faith and the ability to share it well.
 That’s why Peter was so upset with the early church.
 He couldn’t believe how little they understood after all the time they had been in the church.
 And that’s a lesson for us—we need to make an effort to grow in Christ when we align ourselves with His people.